projectara/greybus-spec/source/bridged_phy.rst

 Greybus GPIO Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus GPIO protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the GPIO protocol to use.
+The Greybus GPIO Protocol version operation allows the Protocol handling software on both ends of a connection to negotiate the version of the GPIO Protocol to use.

 Greybus GPIO Protocol Version Request
 """""""""""""""""""""""""""""""""""""

 Table :num:`table-gpio-version-request` defines the Greybus GPIO version request payload.
-The request supplies the greatest major and minor version of the GPIO protocol supported by the sender.
+The request supplies the greatest major and minor version of the GPIO Protocol supported by the sender.

 .. figtable::
     :nofig: